duolingo logo

 While it’s hard to complain about a free app, there are some things that Duolingo can work on.
 All of the courses use automated voices.
 Other apps, such as Pimsleur and Glossika, use real speakers so you can hear an authentic accent.
 There is also a lot of focus on direct translation, which is not always the most effective way to learn a language, and leads to some strange phrasing.

 Duolingo is constantly improving, but some of the courses are not as developed as others.
 Each language has a different amount of lessons you can complete.
-Spanish and French are the most extensive, and have 10 different units, but Vietnamese only has four.
+Spanish and French are the most extensive and have 10 different units, but Vietnamese only has four.
 Apps like LingoDeer offer more complete courses for less-spoken languages.
 There are also only certain features such as stories and podcasts for a few languages.

 Similarly, because some of the languages have fewer levels, you might not benefit from Duolingo if you already have an intermediate or advanced level.
 If you already speak your target language comfortably, it’d be worth finding a tutor on italki or Preply to continue practicing.